Amulya-2304/Amulya-2304/README.md

 "A former medical coder is later an AI engineer"

-" Iam a student of masterschool, As a software engineering student, I'm passionate about solving complex problems and continuously improving my coding skills.
+" I am a student of masterschool, as a software engineering student, I'm passionate about solving complex problems and continuously improving my coding skills.
 I focus on mastering technologies like Python, web development (HTML, CSS, JavaScript), and software design principles.
 I thrive in collaborative environments and am always eager to learn new tools and techniques to create efficient, scalable solutions."